GarySimons/click-drag-scroll/README.md

 ## Click and Drag to Scroll

-Creating the effect of being able to xxx
+Creating the effect of being able to scroll a carousel on the page with the mouse.